This post may contain affiliate links. Please read my disclosure policy.

 - Roast the Garlic

-- Place in baking dish or on a piece of foil, and drizzle with oil, sprinkle on a bit of salt and pepper.
+- Place in a baking dish and drizzle with oil, then sprinkle on a bit of salt and pepper.

 - Remove and set aside until cool enough to handle.